aarandela/cljs-fake-news/README.md

 - Time Limit
 - Difficulty
 - Show the articles of the news
+- Improve game logic
 - Possibly multiplayer and/or high score table
 - Clean up the UI

+I've always come into projects when they are built, but never really started from the ground up.
+I also wanted to get more practice in starting an application in Clojure/ClojureScript land.

 ## Getting Started